fenrus75/csum_partial/README.md

 ## And now: Removing dead code

-Now that we only ever have to deal with 40 bytes (and not 39) we can remove the while loop (for sizes >= 64), as well as the code dealing with a remainder of 16 and remainders 7 or below.
+Now that we only ever have to deal with 40 bytes (and not 38 or 39) we can remove the while loop (for sizes >= 64), as well as the code dealing with a remainder of 16 and remainders of 7 or less.
 The compiler would have done this as well, so this by itself is not going to be any win.
-However, we can now fold the one extra "adcq" statement to deal with the 8 remaining case into the code that deals with the first 32, effectively turning the code from 32 + 8 bytes into just doing 40 bytes.
-This will save one key operation since after each block the remaining carry has to be folded back into the count, and by doing this optimization we go from 2 blocks of 32 + 8, and thus two folding operations, to 1 block of 40 with one folding operation.
+However, we can now fold the one extra "adcq" statement to deal with the "8 bytes" remaining case into the code that deals with the first 32, effectively turning the code from 32 + 8 bytes into just doing 40 bytes.
+This will save one key operation since after each block the remaining carry has to be folded back into the sum, and by doing this optimization we go from 2 blocks of 32 + 8 -- and thus two folding operations -- to 1 block of 40 with only one folding operation.

 The resulting code now looks like this: